thelonelypixel/ai-cam/_researchers/pauline-luise-pfuderer.md

 family: Pfuderer
 department: Department of Pathology
 job_title: PhD student
-biography: m a research student in Cancer Biology within the CRUK MRes + PhD Programme.
+biography: I'm a research student in Cancer Biology within the CRUK MRes + PhD Programme.
 Previously I did a Master’s and Bachelor’s degree in Molecular Biotechnology at the University of Heidelberg (Germany), studying abroad at Harvard’s Graduate School of Arts and Sciences and researching cancer